Resources Overview

 Step 2: Planning and Task List

-The Student Correspondence and Orientation documents are a guideline to proposing and actioning Single-Day and Multi-Day Off-Campus Trips and Activities, both Domestic and International.
+The Student Correspondence and Orientation documents are guidelines for proposing and actioning Off-Campus Activities and Single-Day and Multi-Day Trips.
 The Guidelines are adapted for each type of Off-Campus Experience.

 Before planning any Off-Campus travel, please follow RRU's travel policy and procedures, and review the resources found on this site for Accessibility and Belonging.